Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Will there be a VPN?
 --------------------
 We are looking into adding Wireguard as a service for VPN access when you are not home.
-A client-to-client Embassy VPN may also be possible in the future.
+A client-to-client StartOS VPN may also be possible in the future.

 Will there be an email server?
 ------------------------------
 We do hope to add this functionality one day, however it has some technical challenges, and is not currently a high priority.
-If you would like to tackle this and help us get a self-hosted email server on the Embassy, please reach out in our `Matrix Community Dev Channel <https://matrix.to/#/#community-dev:matrix.start9labs.com>`_, and we will be happy to help in any way that we can.
+If you would like to tackle this and help us get a self-hosted email server on StartOS, please reach out in our `Matrix Community Dev Channel <https://matrix.to/#/#community-dev:matrix.start9labs.com>`_, and we will be happy to help in any way that we can.

-Can the Embassy run 'X' Service??
+Can StartOS run 'X' Service??
 ---------------------------------
 Potentially.
-Here is a `comprehensive list <https://github.com/awesome-selfhosted/awesome-selfhosted>`_ of self-hosted services, any of which can theoretically be run on embassyOS.
+Here is a `comprehensive list <https://github.com/awesome-selfhosted/awesome-selfhosted>`_ of self-hosted services, any of which can theoretically be run on StartOS.
 To get a general idea of what is required of an app, answer these questions:

 1. Is it designed to be self-hosted?